What we give

 In 2018, they served as advisors to the organisers of the inaugural Levels Conf.
 Australia’s first conference dedicated to supporting software developers new to the industry.

-More recently, Elle and Lachlan ran pizza-making workshops at Ruby Conf Australia 2019 and Rails Camp South 2019.
-They also cooked homemade pizza for the children and staff at a local daycare centre in Footscray, Melbourne.
+Elle and Lachlan ran pizza-making workshops at Ruby Conf Australia 2019 , Rails Camp South 2019. , and Elixir Camp 2019 .
+They also cooked homemade pizza for the children and staff at a local daycare centre in Footscray, Melbourne, twice.
 And host a regular open house pizza event that anyone is welcome to join: Pizza Friday.
+During the COVID-19 pandemic, Pizza Friday has become a regular virtual event.

 Each week, Blackmill hosts a book club to explore with others concepts that intersect with our work.
 It’s a friendly conversation over lunch about software, leadership, and engineering practices.
 Everyone is welcome.